Back to comparisons

 Model tokens, API credits, paid MCP tools, L402/x402-style access, prepaid budgets, and internal chargeback are policy inputs, not separate silos.

-Payment/session rails in AWS-managed agent flows; not a general economic control plane for every provider and private API.
+Payment/session rails in AWS-managed agent flows; not a general authority-and-proof layer for every provider and private API.

 SatGate